Your Title Goes Here

 Permanent member of the Red Crescent Society of Bangladesh, from 2006 to 2008 he was Researcher at the University “La Sapienza” of Rome (Italy), Department of Earth Sciences.

 From 1994 to 1995 he was Undersecretary (APS) of the Ministry of Culture and from 1997 to 1999 Undersecretary (Admin) of the State Health Policy of Bangladesh.

 Diplomatic journalist and expert in microcredit finance (economic development for young people), since 2010 he is Director of “Italy – Bangladesh Consulting & Services” based in Sanremo (Italy) and accredited translator at the Courts of Imperia, Savona and Genoa (Italy).

-Citizen of the Templar Nation, on 14 August 2020 he was appointed Ambassador Extraordinary and Plenipotentiary of the South Asian Association for Regional Cooperation – SAARC (Islamic Republic of Afghanistan, People’s Republic of Bangladesh, Kingdom of Bhutan, Republic of India, Republic of Maldives , Federal Democratic Republic of Nepal, Islamic Republic of Pakistan, Democratic Socialist Republic of Sri Lanka).
+Citizen of the Templar Nation, on 14 August 2020 he was appointed Ambassador Extraordinary and Plenipotentiary to the Countries of the SAARC – South Asian Association for Regional Cooperation:

 Accreditation UUN – Unrepresented United Nations